-Completing the application involves spelling out all your debts as well as the monthly payments on those debts; your living expenses; all sources of current and projected income; and all that you own – your home, your cars, your personal possessions, and any investment or retirement accounts you have.
+Completing the application involves spelling out all your debts as well as the monthly payments on those debts; your living expenses; all sources of current and expected income; and all that you own – your home, your cars, your personal possessions, and any investment or retirement accounts you have.

 Reviewing the Form

-The next step is to meet again with the trustee to ensure the form is completed properly and all the information is accurate.
+The next step is to meet again with the trustee to ensure the form is completed properly and all the information is correct.
 Assuming you have had a day or two to think about what you are doing and are ready to proceed, you will ask the trustee to begin preparing the paperwork needed to file.
 If you’re not ready, you can ask for a few days to think before coming to your final decision.